Documentation

 Click material thumbnail for larger view

-Can be used to control the color of reflections or using greyscale, the amount of reflections.
+Can be used to control the color of reflections or using grayscale, the amount of reflections.

 Input: Map/Color